NCAS-CMS/cfa-conventions/source/cfa.md

 * For each fragment, identifies the file in which it is stored.

-* Names the string-valued variable containing the URIs of the files containing the fragments.
+* Names the string-valued variable containing the URIs of the files, which may be fully qualified URLs, containing the fragments.
 Each value identifies the external resource which contains the fragment.

 * Fragments stored in the parent file must be represented by missing values.